V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 2. If this wasn’t specifically spelled out, who would believe it?
 To a non-believer this story seems too incredible, but these elements seem so revealing that it provides tremendous credibility

-3. Was this action a result of living in Sodom their whole lives under compromised moral and ethical values?
+3. Was this action a result of living in Sodom

 J. Genesis 19:33 - And they made their father drink wine that night: and the firstborn went in, and lay with her father; and he perceived not when she lay down, nor when she arose.